0920mzy/ionroller/docs/serviceSetup.md

 Deploy ION-Roller with ION-Roller CLI (so meta... ;-) ).

-First add configuration of your ION-Roller service to DynamoDB.
+First create the configuration for your ION-Roller service.

 Fill all required values in the configuration template below and save it as ionroller-config.json.